viamrobotics/board_canaries/README.md

 # board_canaries
-Code to run on every board, to run canary tests
+Code to run on every board, to run canary tests.
+Nightly unit test logs are located at `/var/log/canary_tests.log`.
+Test analysis logs can be found at `/var/log/canary_analysis.log`.
+Test failures are reported to Slack.

 ## To set up a new board:
 - Create a new robot, likely in the `viam-hardware-testing` org, in the "Board Canaries" location.